 As another example, a new roof might reduce a customer's heating and cooling bills, since they won't be losing so much cooled or warmed air through holes in an older roof.
 To ensure they have realistic expectations about those savings, you might note that the repairs you'll be performing can reduce their energy bills by just a certain amount, such as 5% or 10%.
 This way, your customers won't assume a repaired roof will somehow cut their energy bills in half!

 If the work you'll be doing affects the appearance of a customer's home in some way, it's good to have lots of photos that present a realistic idea of what the completed work will look like; this can include a painted concrete driveway or a landscaping feature you'll be adding to their property.
-By showing your customers an excellent portfolio of this work, they can have a realistic expectation of a specific color of concrete or new water fountain size and appearance.
+By showing your customers an excellent portfolio of this work, they can have a realistic expectation of a specific color of concrete or a new water fountain size and appearance.

-If you need to replace specific items for your customer while performing repairs, they might be worried that you'll use something inferior or low-quality, just to cut your costs.
+If you need to replace specific items for your home improvement service customer while performing repairs, they might be worried that you'll use something inferior or low-quality, just to cut your costs.
 This worry is especially genuine for work that they won't be able to examine on their own; for example, how will a homeowner know if you use thin, low-quality insulation in their attic if that insulation is covered with drywall after installation?